What drives The Plant Story

 We are living in a highly disconnected world.

 “Mind over body”, “Tough time never lasts but tough people do”, “Men don’t cry”, “The fittest survives”.
 These are modern world yardsticks preached by best-selling authors all over the world.
-Yet again, have you ever wondered why someone who has been leading an admirably healthy lifestyle just stopped breathing while taking a nap?
-And why someone who seemingly has the world as his oyster decided to take his own life?
+Yet again, have you ever wondered why do some people who lead seemingly admirable lifestyle still succumbed to themselves?

 I do.

-Today, as a certified practising horticulturist, a nature and forest therapy guide, an eco-art therapy practitioner and a nature-based counsellor, I serve my clients with my mantra - To keep plants happy, treat them as humans.
-To keep humans happy, immense them in nature.
+Today, as a nature-based facilitator who fuses horticulture principles with human psychology, I serve my clients with my mantra - To keep plants happy, treat them as humans.
+To keep humans happy, immerse them in nature.

 I have made it my sole purpose to help urbanites reconnect through nature.
-I invite you to explore the world of nature with me.
+Whether you are just curious to know how to keep your plants happy or to understand how to meet your authentic self safely in nature, I invite you to explore the world of nature with me.

 Cath Lim